Hecke orbits on Shimura varieties of Hodge type: Introduction

 \subsection{The Hecke orbit conjecture}

 Let $p$ be a prime number and $g$ a positive integer.
 Problem 15 on Oort's 1995 list of open problems in algebraic geometry, \cite{OortQuestionsAG}, is the following conjecture. \begin{MainConj} Let $x=(A_x, \lambda)$ be an $\ovfp$-point of the moduli space $\mathcal{A}_g$ of principally polarised abelian varieties of dimension $g$ over $\ovfp$.
-The Hecke orbit of $x$, consisting of all points $y \in \mathcal{A}_g(\ovfp)$ corresponding to principally polarised abelian varieties related to $(A_x, \lambda)$ by symplectic isogenies, is Zariski dense in the Newton stratum of $\mathcal{A}_g$ containing $x$. \end{MainConj} More generally, for the special fibre of a Shimura variety of Hodge type at a prime of good reduction one expects that the isogeny classes are Zariski dense in the Newton strata containing them.
-This article contains a proof of this expectation under the assumption that $p$ is not too small with respect to the given Shimura datum.
+The Hecke orbit of $x$, consisting of all points $y \in \mathcal{A}_g(\ovfp)$ corresponding to principally polarised abelian varieties related to $(A_x, \lambda)$ by symplectic isogenies, is Zariski dense in the Newton stratum of $\mathcal{A}_g$ containing $x$. \end{MainConj} This article contains a proof of this conjecture.
+More generally, we prove that for the special fibre of a Shimura variety of Hodge type at an odd prime of good reduction, the isogeny classes are Zariski dense in the Newton strata containing them.

-There is a refined version of Conjecture \ref{Conj:HO}, also due to Oort, which considers instead the prime-to-$p$ Hecke-orbit of $x$, consisting of all $y \in \mathcal{A}_g(\ovfp)$ related to $x$ by prime-to-$p$ symplectic isogenies.
-In this case, the quasi-polarised $p$-divisible group $(A_x[p^{\infty}], \lambda)$ is constant on prime-to-$p$ Hecke orbits (not simply constant up to isogeny).
+There is a refined version of Conjecture \ref{Conj:HO}, also due to Oort, which considers instead the prime-to-$p$ Hecke orbit of $x$, consisting of all $y \in \mathcal{A}_g(\ovfp)$ related to $x$ by prime-to-$p$ symplectic isogenies.
+In this case, the quasi-polarised $p$-divisible group $(A_x[p^{\infty}], \lambda)$ is constant on prime-to-$p$ Hecke orbits (not just constant up to isogeny).
 Therefore, the prime-to-$p$ Hecke orbit of $x$ is contained in the central leaf

 where $\simeq_{\lambda}$ denotes a symplectic isomorphism.
 Oort proved in \cite{OortFoliation} that $C(x)$ is a smooth closed subvariety of the Newton stratum of $\mathcal{A}_g$ containing $x$.
-He also conjectured that the prime-to-$p$ Hecke orbit of $x$ was Zariski dense in the central leaf $C(x)$.
+He also conjectured that the prime-to-$p$ Hecke orbit of $x$ is Zariski dense in the central leaf $C(x)$.
 This conjecture is known as the \emph{Hecke orbit conjecture} (for $\mathcal{A}_g$).
-Thanks to Mantovan--Oort product formula, \cites{OortFoliation, MantovanPEL}, the Hecke orbit conjecture implies Conjecture \ref{Conj:HO}.
+Thanks to the Mantovan--Oort product formula, \cites{OortFoliation, MantovanPEL}, the Hecke orbit conjecture implies Conjecture \ref{Conj:HO}.